kimiarezaei/classification-using-ResNet-18/README.md

-# Fine-Tuning PyTorch Models (Swin Transformer, ResNet18, and MobileNet) for Image Classification
+# Fine-Tuning Deep Learning Architectures in PyTorch (Swin Transformer, ResNet18, MobileNet) for Image Classification

-This repository contains fine tuned pytorch models (Swintransformer, Resnet18 and Mobilenet) for seziure cassification using stitched ECG spectrograms.
+In this repository we fine-tuned three popular deep learning architectures — Swin Transformer, ResNet18, and MobileNet — using their PyTorch implementations for seizure classification on stitched ECG spectrograms.

 ---